usnistgov/PrivacyEngCollabSpace/use-cases/risk-management/README.md

 Contributions are listed in alphabetical order.

-*This potential contribution is strictly a DRAFT that has not yet been approved by the contributor.
-The space moderators drafted this on behalf of the contributor, and are awaiting the contributor’s review, feedback, and approval.*

 ## City of Seattle Open Data Risk Assessment
 **Affiliation/Organization(s) Contributing:** Future of Privacy Forum (FPF)